S0nG0ku0/VishwaCTF_Web_Writeups/Recipe_Archival_Workshop/README.md

 # Recipe Archival Workshop

-## DESCRIPTION
+## Description

-New interns in the Recipe Archival Workshop have a simple task- upload images of yummy delicacies and dream about tasting them some day.
+Welcome to the Recipe Archival Workshop!
+Our new interns have a simple task: upload images of delicious delicacies and dream about tasting them someday.

+## Task

-* Just download a list of extension and bruteforce it until give me the flag
+Your task is to download a list of file extensions and brute force them until you find the flag.

+## Instructions

+1. Download a list of file extensions to use for the brute force attack.

+2. Set up your brute force tool to iterate through the list of extensions.

+3. Upload each extension to the target system until you discover the flag.